Soft-Decoding-Based Strategies for Relay and Interference Channels: Analysis and Achievable Rates Using LDPC Codes: Acknowledgements

 \section{Acknowledgements}

+We are very much indebted to the associate editor, Pascal Vontobel, whose devoted review produced invaluable remarks and suggestions which greatly enhanced the quality of this work.

-Suggestions by Rudiger Urbanke regarding the design of edge distributions for LDPC codes, and a discussion with Sergio \Verdu,\ are gratefully acknowledged.
+We also greatly appreciate the work of the anonymous reviewers, who did a thorough and diligent job.
+Suggestions by Rudiger Urbanke regarding the design of degree distributions for LDPC codes, and a discussion with Sergio \Verdu,\ are gratefully acknowledged.
 Remarks by David Burshtein on a slide presentation of the material, and by Yuval Kochman on an initial draft of the paper, are very much appreciated.
+[1]{}